Hacking-NASSA-with-HTML/Tribute_Page/README.md

 # Tribute Page Task FreeCodeCamp Example 📘🎓.

-# Tribute Page to Quincy Larson, the Founder of freeCodeCamp.
+# Tribute Page to Quincy Larson, the Founder of FreeCodeCamp.

 ---
-Quincy Larson ❤️ is the teacher and ‘guy who started it’ - freeCodeCamp.
-This is my
+This is my Tribute Page to Quincy Larson ❤️ , the teacher and "guy who started it" - FreeCodeCamp 💎

-Tribute Page to him 💎

 See the project on [Github Pages](https://hacking-nassa-with-html.github.io/Tribute_Page).